-Whereas James, without knowing anything about Michael’s sexuality, had said in his own sermon that “sodomy is not deplorable, it is forbidden,” thus to remove the appealing glamor from sin, Michael reflects inwardly during his own sermon:
+James, without knowing anything about Michael’s sexuality, had said in his own sermon that “sodomy is not deplorable, it is forbidden,” to remove the appealing glamor from sin, but Michael reflects inwardly during his own sermon:

 He did not in fact believe it was just forbidden.
 God had created men and women with these tendencies, and made these tendencies run so deep that they were, in many people, the core of their personality.